Craig Bacon Studio

 The process of a custom work is an exciting and rewarding process for both the artist and client.
-A custom work will begin with an in-depth discussion of what your project will entail.
-This can done in your home where I can measure the space for the project, determine the light of the room, and note the materials and decor so to produce a complementary design.
-We will discuss style, color, theme, and budget.
+A custom art glass piece will begin with an in-depth discussion of what your project will entail.
+This can done in your home where I can measure the space for the project, examine the light of the room, and note the materials and decor so to produce a complementary design.
+We will discuss style, color, theme, installation, budget, and anything else that needs to be considered.

 Pricing for each project will vary.
-It is calculated off of a base price modified with factors such as complication of design, number of pieces, type of glass used and other materials, installation method, and other factors.
+It is calculated based on factors such as complication of design, number of pieces, type of glass used and other materials, installation method, and other factors.

 After assessing the space and reviewing the project particulars with you, I go back to my studio to produce drawings.
-I do numerous thumbnail drawings (very rough sketches) finally to produce a concept sketch reflecting the discussion we had during the consultation.
+I do numerous thumbnail drawings (very rough sketches) by hand but quickly move to the computer where I work with specialized stained glass software and will produce a final concept drawing reflecting the discussion we had during the consultation.
 When I am satisfied with the full-color conceptual drawing I will present it to you and we discuss any changes you might like to make and incorporate that into a final design.
-After a final design and pricing have been agreed upon, a 50% deposit is required to initiate the project.
-At this time I will finalize the design on the and produce full-sized drawings called "cartoons" and I will begin fabrication.
+After a final design and pricing has been established, a mutually agreed upon deposit is required to initiate the project.
+At this time I will finalize the design and produce full-sized drawings called "cartoons" and I will begin fabrication.

 The creation of your project will involve the selection of quality art glass and other materials.
 I draw from an extensive array of art glass from my suppliers to provide for you the best glass options to suit your budget and taste.